Your Path to Better Numbers: Why You Should Be Using the NRA's Uniform System of Accounts for Restaurants

 In 1985, I opened my restaurant consulting practice.
 Having practiced as a CPA, one of the first services I'd offer a prospective client would be to prepare their monthly financial statements.
 Within the first year, I found myself involved in the ongoing accounting and financial statement preparation of 10 independent restaurants.

 While many of the restaurant's P&L formats were similar, all were different and had their own unique characteristics.
-I began noticing the it was common to get telephone calls from a bookkeeper or general manager, with questions like: "Our ice machine went down last week and we had to buy ice.
-Where do we cost code ice?" or "We had a private party and bought decorations and ornaments, where should we charge theses costs?"
+I began noticing that it was common to get telephone calls from a bookkeeper or general manager, with questions like: "Our ice machine went down last week and we had to buy ice.
+Where do we cost code ice?" or "We had a private party and bought decorations and ornaments, where should we charge these costs?"
 Particularly when I was pressed for time, my standard reply was "sounds like a Miscellaneous Expense to me."
 While being a fairly expedient way of handing a phone call, I discovered that one of the biggest expense categories for some restaurants became "Miscellaneous."

 Most of these restaurants' expense categories was not reflective of the types of costs found in a foodservice environment.
 As a result many of their operating expenses were getting lost in "Miscellaneous".
 Obviously it's difficult to control a specific cost if you don't even know what it is.